Fixing a Broken Login Flow Before It Hit Hundreds of Daily Users

 What We Saw

-• All users felt the requirement to check email during “SMS login” created mismatched expectations
+• All 5 felt that receiving an email during "SMS login" created mismatched expectations

 A user encountering login struggles.